cchudzicki-ocw-testing/18.03-spring-2010/content/pages/recitations.md

 ---
 content_type: page
+description: This section provides the schedule of recitations for the course along with problems designed to be worked on by students in groups, and corresponding solutions.
 learning_resource_types:
 - Recitations
 ocw_type: CourseSection
 title: Recitations
 uid: 4b0e29d9-bfd2-45cf-a675-ee8f8ee1e3a2
+video_metadata:
+  youtube_id: null
 ---

 The problems are designed to be worked on by students in groups in recitation.